pomdtr/smallweb-vscode-extension/README.md

 ## Available Commands

-- `Open App` - Open an workspace by inputting the app's name.
 - `Open Current App in Browser` - Open the current app in your default browser.
 - `Open Current App in Simple Browser` - Open the current app in the simple browser on the side.
+- `Copy Current App URL` - Copy the current app's URL to the clipboard.

 ## URI handlers